SceTeam1/Bot-Raid-Discord-V1/README.md

 ```

 # for windows
-# download the zip then launch the setup.py and then start the run
+# download the zip then launch the setup.bat and then start the run.bat